As seen in:

 In other words, stuff that cover letter with a highlights-reel-type list of info.
 Doing that will make you glow like you went swimming in a vat of yellowcake uranium.

 Want to blow that computer science cover letter out of the water?
-Use this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+Use this guide: Computer Science Cover Letter: Examples and Tips

 Even with sample computer science resumes at your fingertips, making your own good version isn’t easy.
 Use the hacks below to pass the gate guards.

-Do you have any questions on how to make a computer science resume?
+Do you have any questions on what a resume should look like?
+Can we help you write the best computer science student resume?
 Give us a shout in the comments section!